stevekinney/rxjs-fundamentals/content/basic-counter-solution.md

 });
 ```

 It will work, but it's _not_ idiomatic.
+Let's table this and come back to it a little later.

 The answer is that we need some more tools.
-We need the ability to work with and manipulate streams.
+We need the ability to work with and manipulate observable streams.
+(For those of you that cannot live with not knowing how this story ends, you might want to take a look at [`switchMap`](/lessons/switch-map).)